 Our eight school values are integral to all we do here at St Dominic's.
 These are taught explicitly in every level of the school with each value being linked to a related scripture passage to build students' understanding of the connection between faith and life.
 Where relevant, teachers make authentic links to our values during Religious Education lessons.

 In Term One, teachers made explicit links to the school values through combined Religious Education and Inquiry/Wellbeing units of work.
+This culminated in our end of term Whole School Values expo, that was prepared by our Year 3-6 students, attended by all students, the parents and Parish and then the wider local community.

 The Principles of Catholic Social Teaching continue to guide our work and help to reaffirm our faith in light of Church teaching.
 The school motto of 'Let Your Light Shine' continues to inspire us in our daily work and acts of social justice are a common occurrence throughout the school.
 The students participated in Ash Wednesday liturgies and re-enactments of Palm Sunday and The Last Supper.
 The Year 5 and 6 students led the school prayerfully in the Stations of the Cross during Holy Week.
 Throughout the year classes were rostered on to attend Thursday morning parish masses each week.
 The Religious Education Leader worked with teams to plan units of work each term.
 The students participated in many whole school masses throughout the year.
 These included Mass for the Feast of the Sacred Heart, St Dominic's Day and to celebrate the end of the school year.
-The school choir, led by the Deputy Principal Katie Cromie, began to lead one song at each school liturgy or mass.
+The school choir, led by the Deputy Principal at the time, Katie Broadbent, began to lead one song at each school liturgy or mass.